Gizemgoker/ADM-HW5/README.md

 ## ADM-HW5
-The last homework for the ADM course
+The last homework for Sapienza University - ADM course.

 ### main.ipynb
 In this file we implemented the solutions to the exercises of the 5th Homework